RasaHQ/spaCy-integration-demo/readme.md

 That said, you may not need it all the time.

-The spaCy model can be great if you have a highly customized model and you'd like to get it into Rasa.
+The spaCy workflow can be great if you have a highly customized model and you'd like to get it into Rasa.
 But it may not be an ideal starting point though since spaCy is a tool for general NLP tasks while the tools that Rasa offers are in general more specalized for the digital